nesto-software/s3-browser-cli/README.md

 `s3select [options]`

+Note: You must be logged-in to an AWS account on the CLI.
+That is, the AWS-SDK built into this tool must be able to locate credentials either via config file or env vars.

 ### Options

 - `--bucket <bucket-name>`: A bucket to pre-select.
 When specifying the bucket parameter with the name of a valid S3 account owned by your AWS account, the inquirer-s3 module will start to browse at the root of this bucket.